Marissa Mayer to resign from Yahoo's board after Verizon deal

 Now the leftovers of the company after the Verizon sale have an official name: Altaba.
 Yahoo announced the news in an SEC filing on Monday.

-And after the Verizon sale, the remaining part of the company will have a smaller board, too.
+After the sale, the remaining part of the company will have a smaller board, too.
 Also leaving the board is Yahoo co-founder David Filo.

 That leftover part of Yahoo is important for investors because it owns a portion of the Chinese e-commerce giant Alibaba worth $36 billion.
 (Hence the name Altaba.)

 The news is just the latest in Yahoo's long march toward a sale.
-The battered web pioneers announced last year that it would be selling its core assets to Verizon.
-But that sale has been in question after Yahoo has suffered major black eyes: the disclosure of two major hacks, and a scandal that involved Yahoo reportedly building surveillance tools that let the government scan through customer emails.
+The battered web pioneers announced last year it would be selling its core assets to Verizon.
+That sale has been in question after Yahoo suffered major black eyes: the disclosure of two major hacks, and a scandal that involved Yahoo reportedly building surveillance tools that let the government scan through customer emails.

 Still, Yahoo has asserted it's still "confident" about its value to Verizon.